jyoung4242/Pong-HathoraPeasy/readme.md

 let vollies = 0;
 ```

-And another reminder, that this tutorial does not cover the project line by line, so please reference the GitHub repo for the working source code, the impl.ts and index.ts code for both the server and client are fully completed and fully commented in the repo.
+:warning: And another reminder, that this tutorial does not cover the project line by line, so please reference the GitHub repo for the working source code, the impl.ts and index.ts code for both the server and client are fully completed and fully commented in the repo.
 Also, you will find that the impl.ts file imports a helper.ts file, which is provided in the GitHub repo, and the client index.ts file uses styles.css, which is provide in the repo as well.

 [GitHub Repo](http://github.com/jyoung4242/Pong-HathoraPeasy)